yuqiii-wang/KnowledgeNotes/dev_ops/container/Docker/docker.md

 Docker images are "compiled" from Dockerfile; depending on the levels of inclusion, an image can be with or without dependencies such as SDKs.

+* Concept: Container vs Image

+Image is the template (aka *Dockerfile*) loaded onto the container to run it, like a set of instructions, created from software code, dependencies, libraries, and a Dockerfile.

+Container is a runnable software application or service, created from an image.

 ## Docker Image Lifecycle

 * Created: create a container from an image `docker create --name <container name> <image name>`